Elsayedaa/MLDAMS/readme.txt

 how to install version 2018b.
 The MLDAMS currently utilizes MATLAB version 2020b.

-The MLDAMS also relies on several 3rd party Python libraries, most of which are included in a default installation of Anaconda.
+The MLDAMS also relies on several 3rd party Python libraries.
 These libraries include:
+-Matlab Engine API
 -openpyxl
 -pandas
 -numpy
 -requests
--Pillow (not included by default in Anaconda) -html_table_parser (not inluded by default in Anaconda) -selenium (not included by default in Anaconda)
+-gql
+-Pillow
+-html-table-parser-python3
+-selenium
 	-Google Chrome webdriver corresponding to the user's current version of Chrome is also needed
 	-webdriver path variable is defined in the Isb module, line 13 -the default path is:
 	 "\\dm11\mousebrainmicro\Google Chrome Webdriver\chromedriver.exe"

+You can create a virtual environment with the name mldamsenv which contains all necessary dependencies by running installdependencies.bat

 The MLDAMS also utilizes standard libraries including:
 -datetime